alchemy-fr/Phraseanet-Docs/en/User/Guide/PhraseanetMenu.rst

 Applications tab
 ****************

-It lists the third party applications authorized to connect to the Phraseanet user's account.
+It lists the third party applications authorized to connect to Phraseanet using the user's account.

 .. image:: ../../images/ListeApplications.jpg
     :align: center